(This is a super short, quick tips post that will take less than 5 minutes to read)

 This can be a fun one.
 Try changing the tenses and point of view of an existing piece of content and see how it changes the feel of it.

 For example: instead of saying ‘I’ or ‘we’ say ‘you’.
-Instead of using a past tense, use present tense.
+Instead of using past tense, use the present tense.
 Experimenting with your use of language, tense and syntax can really liven things up.

 What clever things have you done to revive your old writing?

 If you enjoy my blogs, say thank you by topping up the coffee kitty – £2.50 will get me a cappuccino, and you some karmic appreciation 🙂